Jean-Louis Guez de Balzac: Life and career

 Guez de Balzac's fame rests chiefly upon the Lettres, a second collection of which appeared in 1636.
 Recueil de nouvelles lettres was printed in the next year.
 His letters, though empty and affected in matter, show a real mastery of style, introducing a new clearness and precision into French prose and encouraging the development of the language on national lines by emphasizing its most idiomatic elements.
 Balzac has thus the credit of executing in French prose a reform parallel to François de Malherbe's in verse.
-In 1631 he published a eulogy of King Louis XIII of France entitled Le Prince; in 1652 the Socrate chrétien, and Aristippe ou de la Cour in 1658.
+In 1631 he published a eulogy of King Louis XIII entitled Le Prince; in 1652 the Socrate chrétien, and Aristippe ou de la Cour in 1658.

 Since 1962, his name is given to the Lycée Guez-de-Balzac in Angoulême (Charente, France).